TrinityLabDAO/booster-pool-docs/terms-of-use.md

 ## Security and Risks

 * BoosterPool is a decentralized and permissionless liquidity manager.
-* BoosterPool is a decentralized and permissionless liquidity manager.
 * An investor should understand all risks and profit of using BoosterPool.
 The platform accepts no blame for whatever possible impermanent losses.
 * All tokens listed or used in any of the pools are Uniswap v3 tokens.
 * Liquidity providers are strongly urged to DYOR (do their own research) before adding liquidity.